-The iconic star danced with Elvis, kissed Jack and sang sold-out venues in Vegas.
-Here, film critic Richard Crouse examines the enigmatic performer’s raison d’être.
+Ann-Margret — the iconic star who danced with Elvis, kissed Jack Nicholson and sang sold-out venues in Vegas over the course of her storied career — turns 80 today (April 28).
+Here, we revisit our 2017 cover story with her, in which film critic Richard Crouse examines the enigmatic performer’s raison d’être.

 Ann-Margret shook and shimmied her way into public consciousness, bookending her star-turning role in 1963’s Bye Bye Birdie with some of the fiercest dancing ever committed to film.
 She was the kitten with a whip, a fresh-faced sex symbol who filled the gap between Marilyn Monroe and Rachel Welch only to be shunted aside by a changing America in the tumultuous ’60s, resurrected as B movie queen, then Oscar nominee.